Skip to main content

 1234

-Keys and Keypaces
+Keys and Keyspaces

-A Unique Identifier is a Keyspace.
-Profile Keys are string values that identify a Profile.
-A Profile can have Keys in different Keyspaces, and several Keys in the same Keyspace.
-A Profile is identified by a Keyspace combined with a Key.
+Behind the scenes, a Unique Identifier is a Keyspace.
+Profile Keys are the string values that identify a profile within that Keyspace.
+A profile can have keys in different Keyspaces, and several keys in the same Keyspace.

-Every combination of Keyspace and Key points to either 0 or 1 Profile.
-Read more about Keys and Keyspaces.
+A profile is identified by a Keyspace combined with a Key.
+Every combination of Keyspace + Key points to either 0 or 1 profile.

-How to Chose Unique Identifier?
+How to choose a Unique Identifier

 Email as Unique Identifier